Welcome to today's edition of the Rush 24-7 podcast.

 Maybe it's Robert.

-And anyway, uh it talks about Arnold referring to me as irrelevant today.
+It talks about Arnold referring to me as irrelevant today.

-Limbaugh couldn't stop laughing on the air, said Schwarzenegger's rhetorical spin was no different than former President Clinton calling tax increases investments.
+Said Schwarzenegger's rhetorical spin was no different than former President Clinton calling tax increases investments.

-And he points out here I've always been cautious about Schwarzenegger and his conservative credentials.
+And he points out here: I've always been cautious about Schwarzenegger and his conservative credentials.

 I know Arnold.

-I've I've I have smoked stoggies with Arnold.
+I have smoked stoggies with Arnold.

 And I like Arnold.

-He's he's an engagingly friendly, nice guy.
+He's an engagingly friendly, nice guy.

-But it's why I'm always say, folks, it it really when you're to position as I am, a national commentator.
+But that's why I always say, folks, it really, when you're in a position, as I am, a national commentator, the one thing you can't do is become friends with these.

 When you become friends with them, you can't criticize your friends.

-When they become part of your uh your traveling gang or your inner circle, th they're they are insulated from your criticism, and that that's not going to help me, and that's not what I'm here for is to uh is to make friends with these people.
+When they become part of your traveling gang or your inner circle, they are insulated from your criticism.

-So um this is this is a sellout, and I'm seeing way too many Republicans do it, and it's not good for conservatism, which is where my loyalty law is, not with the Republican Party.
+And it's not good for conservatism, which is where my loyalty law is, not with the Republican Party.

 Just happens to be the Republican Party is the home base of conservatism, but the entire party, of course, is not.

-Uh I don't know what happened to Arnold.
+I don't know what happened to Arnold.

-I I don't he obviously didn't have the leadership skills to articulate conservative principles and win over the public as Reagan did, because if he had the leadership skills to articulate conservative principles and win over the public as Reagan did, then he would have stayed conservative.
+Because if he had the leadership skills to articulate conservative principles and win over the public as Reagan did, then he would have stayed conservative.

-But he felt like he was unable to do that, and so in order to get re-elected and become popular and be liked and so forth, he um he broomed the conservatism, became a liberal while calling himself a Republican.
+And so in order to get reelected and become popular and be liked and so forth, he broomed the conservatism, became a liberal while calling himself a Republican.

 Back in a sec.

-You see this story out of Washington, it's an AP story.
+You see this story out of Washington.

 Adults are considered functionally illiterate if they have trouble doing such things as comprehending bus schedules, reading maps, and filling out job applications.

-The question I have is how many of these illiterates in Washington, D.C. work for the federal government?
+The question I have is: how many of these illiterates in Washington, D.C. work for the federal government?

 That's what I would like to know.